Edward W. Pell Graduate Fellowships

 Fort Ticonderoga seeks graduate students in museum studies, art history, decorative arts, museum education, public history, history, American studies, or military history.
 Fellows will need to be self-motivated and able to work independently as well as contribute to a dedicated team to create and develop ground-breaking exhibitions and programs for a diverse audience.
 Qualified undergraduates are welcome to apply.

 While working individually with their project supervisors, fellows will also meet and work together throughout the two-month experience.
 Fellows will have an opportunity to work with the Fort’s professional staff as part of our team-approach to all major projects.
-Professional development opportunities during the internships will include visits from outside scholars and field trips.
+Professional development opportunities during the fellowships will include visits from outside scholars and field trips.
 In general, project-specific work will encompass about 50% of the fellow’s time.
 The remaining half will be taken up with day-to-day tasks in their department, providing a wide-ranging experience working at a historic site and museum.

-Each Graduate Fellow will receive a $2,500 stipend plus housing on-site.
+Each graduate fellow will receive a $2,500 stipend plus housing on-site.

-2017 Graduate Fellows
+2018 Graduate Fellows

 Fort Ticonderoga is an independent, not-for-profit educational institution open to the public since 1909.
-The Edward W. Pell Graduate Fellowships at Fort Ticonderoga in 2017 are made possible with support from the Edward W. Pell Education Endowment at Fort Ticonderoga and other generous individual donors.
+The Edward W. Pell Graduate Fellowships at Fort Ticonderoga in 2018 are made possible with support from the Edward W. Pell Education Endowment at Fort Ticonderoga and other generous individual donors.

-Learn about Past Edward W. Pell Graduate Fellows at Fort Ticonderoga.
+Past Edward W. Pell Graduate Fellows at Fort Ticonderoga.